 The whale sharks also spend a lot of time “chasing” the feeding boats and not necessarily receiving enough nutrition as they would if feeding in a natural high-plankton environment.
 The whale sharks waste a lot of energy as the intention of the feeders are to lead the shark and not to actually feed it properly.

-5. You can see them in the wild
+5. You can see whale sharks in the wild

 Background to Oslob